mRamiroGonzalez/DeliveryGuy/README.md

 # DeliveryGuy

 Makes requests based on a JSON file.
-See [these examples](exampleRequests).
-The request can either be synchronous or asynchronous.
+See my blog page [here](https://mramirogonzalez.github.io/Using-DeliveryGuy/) for more infos.

 Returns 1 when all the expected response codes match.